zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 ---
 title: Deploying a Gatsby website to AWS S3 with HTTPS
-date: '2019-10-30T16:51:00.000Z'
+date: '2019-12-9T12:00:00.000Z'
 layout: post
-draft: true
+draft: false
-path: '/2019/08/31/deplying-a-gatsby-site-aws-with-https/'
+path: '/2019/12/9/deplying-a-gatsby-site-aws-with-https/'
 category: 'Web Development'
 tags:
   - 'Web Development'
   - 'AWS'
+  - 'Gatsby'
 description: "Want a better, faster, site with Gatsby?
 Want to finally get off Wordpress with a sustainable solution?
 Here's how - completely end to end."
 ---

 So what seems like eons ago I wrote a post on how to deploy a NodeJS app to AWS.
-I have recently gotten off that setup and with the power of [Gatsby](https://www.gatsbyjs.org) we can create a much faster wesbite that leverages modern technology patterns -- With a much better developer experience too as you can write posts in Markdown and check them in to Git!
+I have recently gotten off that setup and with the power of [Gatsby](https://www.gatsbyjs.org) we can create a much faster wesbite that leverages modern technology patterns -- With a much better developer experience too as you can write posts in Markdown and check them in to Git.

 This post will be using the following stack of technologies and services: